aniketpatidar/aniketpatidar/README.md

 A software engineer proficient in Ruby, Rails, Hotwire and React with a background in Computer Science Engineering.

-Versatile Full-Stack Engineer with hands-on experience developing and maintaining robust large-scale softwares.

-Specialize in crafting high-performance system, whether it's a scalable back-end, interactive front-end or full featured web platforms.

-Experience with writing unit and integration tests with RSpec, and skilled in writing technical documentations.

 ## » **My skills**
 <div align="">